yasis12/weekend-salary-calculator/INSTRUCTIONS.md

 ## Topics Covered
 - JavaScript
-- jQuery - Selectors, append, and event handling
+- Selectors, appending to the DOM, and event handling

 ## Assignment